kristjanjansen/cusco/readme.md

 It feels almost too much code for a controller.
 Lets try to move more complex and/or repeating parts away.
 Meet...

-#### 5. Composers
+#### 5. Regions

-Composers are similar to Laravel's [view composers](https://laravel.com/docs/5.2/views#view-composers), the are essentially another form of ViewControllers that encapsulate certain complex component rendering.
+Regions are similar to Laravel's [view composers](https://laravel.com/docs/5.2/views#view-composers), the are essentially ViewControllers that encapsulate certain complex or recurring component rendering.

-Composers are stored in ```app/Composers```
+Regions are stored in ```app/Regions```

-Here is the same code again with Composers:
+Here is the same code again with Regions:

 ```php